zchatt5/post-install-config/README.md

     - Password: Password1

 Gave John the "Support" Department with the Role of "View Only" and created the agent.

+Agent roles and departmental access to align with the defined ticket visibility and workflow structure.
 </p>
 <br />